briandinh1/Typing-Game/README.txt

 Typing game inspired by Ztype.
-Written with C# scripts in Unity
+Written with C# scripts in Unity Executable file demo is provided in Typing game EXE folder.

 Player has to type the words on the screen before they reach the bottom.
 Implemented randomized words generation of short, medium, and long length.
 Word fall rate is also randomized with a variance of 0.5.